For daily cleansing, nothing beats lemon water first thing in the morning.

-Some foods encourage mucus production, such as milk products.
-But lemon has the opposite effect and actually dissolves mucus throughout the body.
+Some foods, like dairy, encourage mucus production.
+But lemon does the opposite and actually dissolves mucus throughout the body.
 Try it next time you have sinus congestion.
-You may even feel the mucus melting away.

 Lemon has a cleansing and stimulating effect on the liver and liquifies bile for better fat metabolism.
 Lemon juice is high in citric acid and vitamins B12 and B3, which help break down fat cells.

 Lemon juice is a good source of bioflavonoids, especially quercetin.
 Quercetin is known to stimulate insulin production and help regulate blood sugar levels, which makes you feel better physically and emotionally.

 Balanced blood sugar also reduces cravings and encourages healthy weight loss to happen more on its own.

 The vitamin C and quercetin in lemon juice promote healthy immune function, and its strong antiseptic and germicidal qualities naturally ward off disease.
 Lemon juice also helps dissolve uric acid and other toxins.

 The method I prefer is to squeeze half a lemon into a cup of filtered water and heat it slightly.
 You want it warm enough to stimulate your liver, but less than 145 degrees F to avoid destroying the enzymes.
 It should be cooler than you expect for a hot beverage.

-After you drink your lemon water, wait at least 30 minutes before eating a meal to allow the lemon to break down mucus and work its magic in your kidneys and liver.
+After you drink your lemon water, wait about 30 minutes before eating a meal to allow the lemon to break down mucus and begin working its magic in your kidneys and liver.

 Just one glass in the morning is all you need for a simple daily cleanse.
-For those times you're not feeling well, keep the lemon water coming throughout the day.
+For those times when you're not feeling well, keep this soothing drink coming throughout the day.
 You'll feel better and recover much faster.